 Required training for processing exceptions

-You can provide these aids to students as-is or you can make a copy to include information specific to your program(s).
-Guides for students on how to complete tasks in APAS will be available on your campus's One Stop website at launch.
+Guides for students on how to complete tasks in APAS are available on your campus's One Stop website.